prit342/disable-automount-default-sa-controller/README.md

 ## Deploying the controller in a local Kind cluster

-- You can build and run the controller in the local kind cluster using the following commands:
+- You can build and run the controller in a local kind cluster using the following make target:

 ```bash
   make kind
 ```

-- The above command will create a new Kind cluster called `demo` based on kubernetes version `1.25.0` and will build and import the Docker image into the Kind nodes
+- The above command will create a new Kind cluster called `demo` based on kubernetes version `1.30.0` and will build and import the Docker image into the Kind nodes

 - Once the docker image is loaded into the Kind cluster, you can run it as a Kubernetes deployment using the following make target: